 IO BY IVANA OMAZIC

-Born in Croatia in 1973, Ivana Omazic had a long and impressive career in senior creative positions at brands such as Prada, Jil Sander, Miu Miu, Maison Martin Margiela and a 4-year stint, between 2005 and 2009, as an artistic director at Céline.
+Born in Croatia in 1973, Ivana Omazic had a long and impressive career in senior creative positions at brands such as Prada, Jil Sander, Miu Miu, Maison Martin Margiela, and a four-year stint (between 2005 and 2009) as an artistic director at Céline.
 In 2014, she launched her own collection, IO by Ivana Omazic.
-Driven by the principles of slow fashion, it rejects fashion industry’s constant demand for novelty and focuses instead on exquisite craft.
-Omazic uses artisanal techniques, such as woodblock printing, hand-painting and hand-knitting; every piece undergoes an unusually high amount number of fittings, in order to refine the construction.
-Everything is done in-house, from the selection of materials to the making of the prototypes.
+Driven by the principles of slow fashion, it rejects the fashion industry’s constant demand for novelty and focuses instead on exquisite craft.
+Omazic uses artisanal techniques, such as woodblock printing, hand-painting and hand-knitting; every piece undergoes an unusually high number of fittings in order to refine the construction.
+Everything is done in-house, from the selection of materials to prototype design.
 Sophisticated, smart and graphic, IO’s collections are currently sold at Tiziana Fausti (Italy), Magazzin (Austria) and Yagi & Co (Japan), among others.
 The brand is distributed by MC2 Diffusion.

 www.ioivanaomazic.com